Team-Failure/TF-OS/README.md

 -sys dvr

 # Setup
-1- Download the last release
+1- Download the last release or Pre release

-2-Format your sd card on FAT32 or exFAT and extract contenent of "TF OS" folder on your sd card
+2-Format your sd card on FAT32 or exFAT and extract contenent of "TF OS" folder on your sd card.
+Or just drop TF OS's files in the sd card if you dont want to format it

 3-Put your console into RCM mode or just power on it if your console have a mod chip